Mark Herd, on how EMS training allows him to go from zero to wave speed on the ocean.

 For many people, sport is just for fun or for a competitive edge, but when surfing is as big a part of your life as it is Mark’s, there’s more to it.
 “Being out at sea or in the waves gives me such a sense of freedom and tranquillity.
 It’s like an escape from the rat race, and gives my mind a chance to decompress,” says Mark.
 “Luckily, I live very close to the water (80m), so I have the luxury of surfing as soon as the weather or conditions are great.”

-When a friend of Mark’s opened BODYTEC Steenberg, and explained that it was a 20 minute workout using electrical impulses, Mark didn’t believe him.
+When a friend of Mark’s opened BODYTEC Steenberg and explained that it was a 20-minute full-body workout using electrical impulses, Mark didn’t believe him.
 His background in electronic engineering told him otherwise.
 “But then I tried it and was totally ‘shocked’ at how intensely my body responded!” says Mark, with a laugh.
 “I’m not a fan of exercise unless it’s fun, so this sounded too good to be true.
 I was keen to open a studio myself, and a shop became available next to my existing business in late 2012.
 BODYTEC Sunset Beach opened in 2013.”

 Mark encourages those who are keen to give it a try to get down to the most popular surf spot where there are plenty of surf schools.
 “Surfing is a great family sport, so get down to the beach, get wet & keep your kids out of the malls,” he says with a smile.